top of page

 Because trauma is stored in the body, somatic therapy helps us access that non-verbal data and decode the language of the nervous system to better respond to your baseline physical needs.

-Each somatic therapy session typically begins with a traditional verbal check-in, followed by a grounding breathing exercise to help you settle into your body.
+Each therapy session begins with a traditional verbal check-in, followed by a grounding breathing exercise to help you settle into your body.

-As you share your thoughts and feelings, I’ll gently guide us through simple somatic practices to support the processing of emotions and sensations that may arise in your body.
-This might include a body scan, grounding movement, soothing self-touch (placing your own hands on your body), vocal release, or guided meditation.
+As you share your thoughts and feelings, I’ll guide us through somatic practices like a body scan, grounding movement, rhythmic self-touch, vocal release, or guided visualization to support the processing of distressing emotions and sensations that may arise in your body.

-Many of my clients come to somatic therapy when they experience symptoms in their body that are hard to manage — or when talk therapy no longer feels like enough.
+Many of my clients come to somatic therapy because they experience symptoms in their body that are hard to manage like panic, dissociation and overstimulation.

 You might benefit from this work if you’re: